 From Christina Riley of NC Tripping

-In true small-town fashion, you will find this beach town filled with local mom and pop ice cream and hot dog joints.
+In true small-town fashion, you will find this beach town filled with local mom-and-pop ice cream shops and hot dog joints.
 After you grab a dog, head out to the Surf City Ocean Pier and watch as the fishermen wait for their daily catch.

 Clearwater Beach, Florida